Western Harbour Crossing: Background

 In early 1992, two consortia appeared to be vying for the contract.
 However, one week before the closing date for tenders, Cross Harbour Tunnel Company and CITIC decided to merge their bids.
 Cross Harbour Tunnel Company, with Wharf Holdings as its major shareholder, dissolved its own consortium in favour of joining with CITIC group; the contractors of the CHT team were dropped.
 At the close of the tender, the Government was disappointed that there was only one bidder.
 Upon this news, two new consortia of construction companies proposed to build the project for the Government if the Government decided to pull the tender and run the project itself.

 In 1993, the Western Harbour Crossing Ordinance (Cap.
 436) was enacted to govern the construction and operation of tunnel.
 Having decided to rely on the private sector, the government opted for a build–operate–transfer (BOT) model, for 30 years.
 Tenders for the project were invited, and was won by the Western Harbour Tunnel Company (WHTCL).
 The franchise was awarded for 30 years, ending August 2023.
 The Western Harbour Crossing Bill was also passed to award the franchise to the Western Harbour Tunnel Company to build and operate WHC.

-WHTCL's single largest shareholder is The Cross-Harbour (Holdings) Limited (CHHL) 港通控股有限公司 SEHK: 0032, which has a 50% stake.
-Its other shareholders are CITIC Limited 中國中信股份有限公司 SEHK: 0267 and Kerry Properties Limited 嘉里建設有限公司 SEHK: 0683 which hold 35% and 15% effective interests in WHTCL respectively through a joint venture company.
+WHTCL's largest shareholder is The Cross-Harbour (Holdings) Limited (CHHL), which has a 50% stake.
+Its other shareholders are CITIC Limited and Kerry Properties Limited, which hold 35% and 15% effective interests in WHTCL respectively through a joint venture company.

 On 5 June 2019, an Australian-based fund manager, Lanyon Asset Management Pty Limited, made a cash offer to acquire the 50% interest in the WHTCL from CHHL.

-On 11 June 2019, Lanyon's offer was rejected by CHHL.

 Lanyon cited this was in the best interest of CHHL shareholders.
+CHHL rejected this offer on 11 June 2019.